-Henry, another bum whom he listed as his only friend, had a shack in an alley two blocks down and across the street.
+Henry, another bum whom he listed as his only friend, had a shack in an alley four blocks down and across the street.
 I wonder what old Henry is up to this morning?
 Think I'll find out.
 He often queried Henry for all the street gossip, and he also could have been a damn good weatherman.

 Randy rambled down the street steadying himself against street signs, fences, stairways – anything that appeared sturdy.
-He crossed the street to blaring car horns that sounded like massive freightliners in his head.
+He crossed the street to blaring car horns that sounded like massive freight-trains in his head.
 His head pounded out waves of pain, so he rested on the curb for a few minutes to help clear his mind.
 Need to score some codeine later.
 He once again pulled himself up, and turned the corner where he spied Henry’s shack.

 “Henry!” he shouted and waited for a response.
 Nothing.
 “Henry!” he yelled louder.
 While the shout caused an avalanche of pain in his head, he enjoyed sparring with Henry more.